geoom/coolcalc/README.md

-#Coolcalculator
+#Coolcalc

-cool calculator it's one simple lexical analyzer to calculate arithmetic operations
+CoolCalc is a simple lexical analyzer to calculate arithmetic operations.
+In really, this app is an pilot project that allows me to play with ATDD.

 ## Running on development enviroment